Rust for Linux

 Supported versions

-The reason is that we cannot guarantee newer Rust versions will work due to the unstable features in use1.
-Removing the need for them is a priority in order to be able to eventually declare a minimum Rust version for the kernel.
+For the moment, we cannot guarantee newer Rust versions will always work due to the unstable features in use1.
+Removing the need for them is a priority of the project.

 1

-Note that the Rust language is stable, i.e. it promises backwards compatibility.
-See the Unstable features page for details.
+To clarify, the Rust language is stable, i.e. it promises backwards compatibility, except for those unstable features.

 Unstable features